 What caused this evolution?
 Was it enterprises simply saying, “We do it because we can?”
 Hardly.
 The shift is directly the result of customers’ demands and need for their applications to be delivered faster, faster, oh, and faster.
 But as Theresa pointed out, faster is not always better, especially when quality suffers.
 I’d heard Theresa speak to this point before, but when she took us down memory lane to recall the software failures of Goldman Sachs and Nasdaq—the true impact of deficient software quality, really makes you stop to wonder, “How do we achieve higher quality software, and deliver a finished* (it’s never really finished) product faster than ever before?”

 So, what’s the secret to this two-pronged measure of success and customer elation?
-We’re looking forward to getting some answers from voke’s latest research soon, but for now, check out, “Agility in the Cloud: How Dev/Test Teams Can Increase Velocity While Reducing Defects, or schedule a free trial or custom demo of Skytap Cloud today!
+We’re looking forward to getting some answers from voke’s latest research soon, but for now, check out, “Agility in the Cloud: How Dev/Test Teams Can Increase Velocity While Reducing Defects, or take a Skytap Cloud tour today!